Thematic Area No. 2 – Environment

 Environmental democracy, behaviors, and opinions

-A first set of studies will take a cross-disciplinary approach.
-One subset will focus on environmental democracy, building on previous work on the spread of participatory standards in the environmental field.
-We will look at the limits currently hindering its expansion, and even the phenomena of regression under the combined effect of three independent dynamics: academic criticism highlighting its aporias or the various ways in which participatory mechanisms are being exploited; the rise of economic actors in environmental negotiations who present themselves—and are recognized—as representatives of civil society; and finally, security discourses that can be used to justify a rollback of the new procedural rights of access to information and public participation enshrined in international law by the Aarhus Convention.
-This work will draw on Laura Michel's[1] participation as an observer in the Aarhus Convention and on the observation of a participatory approach—led by IRSTEA researchers—that aims to involve citizens in future coastal development projects, in which Laura Michel is collaborating (Cartodébat Project).
-A second sub-set will focus on opinions and behaviors regarding the environment.
-A questionnaire survey of electricity consumers (5,000 individuals and 500 small businesses) and four focus groups were conducted (Jean-Yves Dormagen, Laura Michel) in partnership with a producer of "green" electricity (wind, solar, hydro).
-It will be used to analyze behaviors in terms of green electricity consumption and their link to political positions.
-This work will also be informed by the BAROC project, led by Jean-Yves Dormagen (with Laura Michel and Emmanuelle Reungoat), in partnership with Science Po Toulouse (Occitanie Region call for projects, 2018-2020).
-Two quantitative surveys (spring 2019 and 2020) should enable us to understand (among other things) the perception of environmental risks and issues, particularly in the context of climate change (energy, agriculture and food, coastal risks) by the inhabitants of the Occitanie region, their knowledge of related regional policies, and their practices (consumption and "sustainable" behaviors).
-This data, cross-referenced with electoral behavior (participation, political orientations), will also enable us to develop a detailed sociology of ecological voting and, more generally, voting profiles based on environmental awareness.
+A first set of studies takes a cross-cutting approach.
+One subset will focus on environmental democracy, building on previous work on the spread of participatory practices in the environmental field.
+We will examine the current limitations to its expansion, and even instances of regression resulting from the combined effect of three independent dynamics: academic critiques that highlight its contradictions or the various ways participatory mechanisms are exploited; the growing influence of economic actors in environmental negotiations who present themselves—and are recognized—as representatives of civil society; finally, security-based discourses that can be used to justify a rollback of the new procedural rights—namely access to information and public participation—enshrined in international law by the Aarhus Convention.
+This research will draw, on the one hand, on Laura Michel’s[1] observer participation in the work of the Aarhus Convention and, on the other hand, on the observation of a participatory initiative—led by IRSTEA researchers—aimed at involving citizens in future coastal development projects, in which Laura Michel is collaborating (Cartodébat Project).
+A second sub-project will focus on opinions and behaviors regarding environmental issues.
+A questionnaire survey of electricity consumers (5,000 households and 500 small businesses) and four focus groups were conducted (Jean-Yves Dormagen, Laura Michel) in partnership with a producer of “green” electricity (wind, solar, hydro).
+The data will be used to analyze behaviors regarding green electricity consumption and their link to political stances.
+This work will also be informed by the BAROC project, led by Jean-Yves Dormagen (with Laura Michel and Emmanuelle Reungoat), in partnership with Sciences Po Toulouse (Occitanie Region call for proposals, 2018–2020).
+Two quantitative surveys (spring 2019 and 2020) will enable us to understand (among other things) the perception of environmental risks and challenges—particularly in the context of climate change (energy, agriculture and food, coastal risks) by residents of the Occitanie region, their knowledge of related regional policies, and their practices (consumption and “sustainable” behaviors).
+This data, cross-referenced with electoral behavior (voter turnout, political orientations), will also allow us to develop a detailed sociological analysis of the “green” vote and, more generally, of voting patterns based on environmental awareness.

 We will also continue our involvement in various local, national, and international networks:

-- RECO (Network of expertise on climate change in Occitanie, member of the steering committee)
+- RECO (Climate Change Expertise Network in Occitanie, member of the steering committee)

-- Guarantors of consultation (CNDP, National Commission for Public Debate)
+- Stakeholders in the consultation process (CNDP, National Commission for Public Debate)

-- ICPC (Institute for Consultation and Citizen Participation)
+- ICPC (Institute for Public Consultation and Citizen Participation)

 - Coastal Ambition